Cervical artificial disc replacement complications

 - In her case, we determined that she would likely respond very favorably to Prolotherapy injections to stabilize the segment of her cervical spine instability.

 Cervical spinal alignment and curvature after disc replacement surgery

 Let’s point out again that people have good success with cervical disc replacement.
 In some instances, documented in the studies we will cite below, the disc replacement helped restore, in part, the natural alignment of the neck.
-In others, the artificial disc caused an unnatural curve and alignment in the neck that caused complication.
+In others, the artificial disc caused an unnatural curve and alignment in the neck that caused complications.

-In the European Spine Journal (6), medical university researchers in Italy researchers examined alignment at the cervical spine in patients following cervical disc replacement surgery.
+In the European Spine Journal (26), medical university researchers in Italy researchers examined alignment at the cervical spine in patients following cervical disc replacement surgery.

 Here is what they wrote: